Career Timeline of Taylor Swift: Major Achievements and Milestones

 2022: Highest-Paid Female Musician

-In 2022, Taylor Swift was the highest-paid female musician.
+In 2022, Taylor Swift was listed as the highest-paid female musician.

 In 2022, Taylor Swift won Artist of the Year at the American Music Awards and Video of the Year for All Too Well: The Short Film at the MTV Video Music Awards.

-In March 2023, Taylor Swift embarked on The Eras Tour, a tribute to her entire discography that spanned five continents.
+In March 2023, Taylor Swift embarked on the Eras Tour, designed as a tribute to her entire discography.

-June 2023: Invitation to the Academy of Motion Pictures
+June 2023: Invited to the Academy of Motion Pictures

-In June 2023, Taylor Swift was invited to join the Academy of Motion Pictures, recognizing her contributions and influence in the film industry.
+In June 2023, Taylor Swift was invited to the Academy of Motion Pictures.

 October 2023: Achieved Billionaire Status

-In October 2023, both Forbes and Bloomberg L.P. reported that Taylor Swift achieved billionaire status, recognized as the first billionaire "primarily based on her songs and performances".
+In October 2023, Taylor Swift achieved billionaire status, recognized as the first billionaire primarily based on her songs and performances.

 In 2023, Taylor Swift donated $1 million for Tennessee tornado relief.